-- The Milwaukee County, Ozaukee County, and City of Kenosha transit systems have equipped all of their buses with bike racks.
-While not a specific recommendation of the year 2035 regional transportation plan, the installation of the bike racks on buses in Milwaukee County would promote the use of transit and bicycle modes of transportation. - Detailed site-specific neighborhood plans encouraging higher density, mixed use, transit-oriented development were prepared for the neighborhoods surrounding the nine KRM commuter rail stations.
+- Internet trip planners are now provided by the Milwaukee County, Ozaukee County, Waukesha County, City of Kenosha, and City of Waukesha transit systems. - Automatic vehicle location systems are now used by the Milwaukee County, City of Waukesha, City of Racine, Ozaukee County, Washington County, and Western Kenosha County transit systems.
+Milwaukee County Transit System completed implementation of realtime information technology in 2014, which allows passengers to know the arrival time of the next bus. - The Milwaukee County, Ozaukee County, and City of Kenosha transit systems have equipped all of their buses with bike racks.
+While not a specific recommendation of the year 2035 regional transportation plan, the installation of the bike racks on buses in Milwaukee County would promote the use of transit and bicycle modes of transportation. - Detailed site-specific neighborhood plans encouraging higherdensity, mixed-use, transit-oriented development were prepared for the neighborhoods surrounding the nine KRM commuter rail stations.
 With the exception of one community, the plans have been endorsed by each community, with each community indicating that they will incorporate the plans into their comprehensive plans, should commuter rail proceed to implementation.